vivrichards600/sweet-shop-ui-tests/README.md

 You may start with this repo as a starting point and make changes like adding traditional test suite to this code.
 If you are new to Applitools, we recommend going through at least one of the video courses on [Test Automation University](https://testautomationu.applitools.com/) to learn about the full power of the tool

-* [Modern Functional Test Automation Through Visual AI](https://testautomationu.applitools.com//modern-functional-testing/index.html) (48 mins - Directly applicable to the hackathon)
+* [Modern Functional Test Automation Through Visual AI](https://testautomationu.applitools.com//modern-functional-testing/index.html) (48 mins - Directly applicable to this workshop)
 * [Automated Visual Testing with Java](https://testautomationu.applitools.com//automated-visual-testing-a-fast-path-to-test-automation-success/index.html)
 * [Automated Visual Testing with WebdriverIO](https://testautomationu.applitools.com//automated-visual-testing-javascript-webdriverio/index.html)
 * [Automated Visual Testing with C#](https://testautomationu.applitools.com//automated-visual-testing-in-csharp/index.html)